Izysoft-lab/semantic-irs/README.md

 It can be use to retrieve paragraphs relevant to a query.

 ## Package Installation
-in a Python 3 Environment
+In a Python 3 Environment
 ```
 pip install -r requirements.txt
 nltk.download('wordnet')
 nltk.download('stopwords')
 ```

 ## System Requirements
-- Elasticsearch running on port 9200 with password security
+- Elasticsearch running on port 9200 without password security (default configuration)
 - Fasttext embeddings (PyMagnitude) at location "/home/user/embeddings.magnitude"

 ## Running the script
 ```
 python launch.py
 ```
 this will expose the API on port 5002 of localhost